-The Platinum card currently earns 1 Qantas Point per dollar spent on all purchases (will be capped at $2,500 per statement period (will be reduced to 0.5 Qantas Point per dollar across all spend from 7 May onwards).
+The Platinum card currently earns 1 Qantas Point per dollar spent capped at $2,500 per statement period (will be reduced to 0.5 Qantas Point per dollar across all spend from 7 May onwards).
 The standard card earns 0.5 Qantas Points per dollar on all spend – but you’ll be paying an additional opt in fee of $30 annually to earn Qantas Points on the standard card.

-There’s currently an annual points cap on both cards – with the standard card it’s 25,000 Qantas Points, and with the Platinum, 100,000 Qantas Points – but this is changing to the monthly cap from October 24th, 2016.
+There’s an annual points cap on both cards – with the standard card it’s 25,000 Qantas Points, and with the Platinum, 100,000 Qantas Points.

 If you choose to earn Jetstar Dollars then this is not changing and you’ll still be earning a simple $1 credit per $100 spent with the standard card, or $2 credit per $100 spent with the Platinum MasterCard capped at $2,500 per statement period, with $1 credit earned per $100 spent thereafter.

 The effective 2% return on spend in Jetstar credit on the Platinum MasterCard is actually quite good compared to many points earn options.